hbb1/2d-gaussian-splatting/README.md

 --voxel_size # voxel size
 --depth_trunc # depth truncation
 ```
+If these arguments are not specified, the script will automatically estimate them using the camera information.
 ### Unbounded Mesh Extraction
 To export a mesh with an arbitrary size, we devised an unbounded TSDF fusion with space contraction and adaptive truncation.
 ```bash